Dimensional Fund Advisors Ltd.

 PRINCIPLE 3: Institutional investors should monitor their investee companies.

-Consistent with our overall investment philosophy, Dimensional monitors our investee companies' corporate governance primarily through the proxy voting process.
-Dimensional's Proxy Voting Policies have been formulated to encourage our investee companies to adopt and maintain corporate governance policies that are consistent with our clients' best interests and the maximisation of the value of their investments.
-Proxy voting agents provide analysis and vote recommendations in accordance with our Proxy Voting Guidelines for securities for which we have proxy voting authority.
+Dimensional's Proxy Voting Policies have been formulated to encourage our portfolio companies to adopt and maintain corporate governance policies that are consistent with our clients' best interests and the preservation of the value of their investments.
+Proxy advisory firms provide analysis and vote recommendations in accordance with our Proxy Voting Guidelines for portfolios for which we have proxy voting authority.
+The Corporate Governance Group is available to contact these proxy advisory firms in the event we question the analysis provided and regularly communicates with personnel from these firms.
 Although Dimensional may consider the proxy voting recommendations, we remain ultimately responsible for all proxy voting decisions.
-Dimensional also reserves the right to counter the Proxy Voting Guidelines if we believe that the best interests of our clients would be served by such a vote.
+Dimensional also reserves the right to instruct votes counter to the Proxy Voting Guidelines if we believe that the best interests of our clients would be served by such a vote.
 Our Proxy Voting Guidelines are available on our website.

 PRINCIPLE 4: Institutional investors should establish clear guidelines on when and how they will escalate their stewardship activities.